 (If you prefer using at&t assembly syntax you want to put source first and destination second.)

-Ok let's see some examples of moving data from a place to another place.
+Ok, let's see some examples of moving data from one place to another place.

 mov eax 0x1

 This Assembly instruction will copy the value 0x1 (0x1 is the hexadecimal representation of one) into the eax register.

 The above instruction directly copied a value to a place.
 So we cal it direct mode or immediate mode.